mimvoid/hellwal/README.md

 %% color15 = #ebdbb2 %%
 ```

-Save text above as file or take from this repo [gruvbox](./themes/gruvbox.hellwal) and just run hellwal:
+Save the text above as a file or copy [gruvbox](./themes/gruvbox.hellwal) from this repo and just run hellwal:

 ```sh
 hellwal --theme ./themes/gruvbox.hellwal
 ```

-I recommend to put all themes to ``~/.config/hellwal/themes folder``, because from there you can just provide theme name, and it will pick it up automatically, without specifying path.
-Of course if you want, you can also set different theme-folder path.
+I recommend putting all themes in the ``~/.config/hellwal/themes folder``, because from there you can just provide the theme name, and it will pick it up automatically, without specifying path.
+Of course if you want, you can also set a different theme-folder path.
 For example:

 ```sh
 hellwal -t gruvbox.hellwal --theme-folder ~/dotfiles/configs/hellwal/themes